jasp-stats/jasp-desktop/Resources/Help/analyses/auditbayesianworkflow.md

 - x-axis limit: Change the limit for the x-axis in the plot.
 - Expected posterior: Adds the expected posterior to the prior graph.
 The expected posterior has its upper credible bound just below the materiality.
 - Additional info: Adds a red dot for the materiality, and a gray dot for the expected errors to the graph.
-- Shade: Select which area under the prior distribution to shade.
+- Shade: Select which area under the posterior distribution to shade.

 ----